Which of the following best describes the difference between aver... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the difference between average velocity and instantaneous velocity?
+Which of the following best describes the difference between average velocity and average speed for an object moving along a straight line?

 A